 It is significant that Emory University was founded in 1836, fifteen years after this First Treaty of Indian Springs, as the sons of the new settlers were beginning to reach college age.
 The 1821 treaty and others during this period led to massive land dispossession from Indigenous nations, and allowed for continued expansion of the Southeastern plantation economy and enslavement of Africans and their descendants.
 These facts also form part of the background to the horrific forced removal of over 20,000 Muscogee Creek people from Alabama that occurred in 1836-1837 and through which approximately 3,500 Muscogee Creek people died en route.

 The Muscogee Creek Nation (OK) is currently the fourth largest Tribal Nation with approximately 80,000 citizens.
 The Poarch Creek Indians (AL) is the only federally recognized Tribal Nation in Alabama, and has approximately 3,000 citizens.
+In addition, there are several other governments and communities throughout the south and southeast that identify as Muscogee (Creek).

 We are looking forward to seeing Emory University begin to reckon with this history and its enduring consequences, and begin to commit to reparative actions.